Oleksiy Popov

-Olexiy Mykolayovych Popov (Олексій Миколайович Попов; born 6 April 1980 in Zaporizhzhia, USSR) is a Ukrainian professional futsal coach and former player.
+Olexiy Mykolayovych Popov (Олексій Миколайович Попов; born 6 April 1980) is a Ukrainian professional futsal coach and former player.
 He was a member of the Ukrainian national futsal team.

 Career

 Popov was a football player in his youth.
 Popov attended the Metalurh Zaporizhzhia Youth school system.
 He began his professional career in 1997 for FC Metalurh Zaporizhzhia, but then turned to futsal.
 Popov played for the Winner Ford-Universytet Zaporizhia.
 In 1999 – 2001 he was part of futsal club Zaporizhkoks.
 In 2001, he moved to the Shakhtar Donetsk.
 In 2005 Popov went to Russia, where he later played for the Dinamo Moskva, Dina Moscow, and Norilsk Nickel.
 In April 2008, Dinamo Moskva participated in the final games of the UEFA Futsal Cup.
 Olexiy helped the team to win the tournament and to get the title of the strongest team of Europe.

 In the Ukrainian national futsal team Olexiy Popov was twice a silver medalist of UEFA Futsal Championship, in 2001 and 2003.

 In August 2002, Olexiy became a member of a student team at the Student World Cup.

 In the end of 2004, Popov as a part of the national team took part in the World Cup of his career.

 On 25 May 2018, Popov announced his retirement at the age of 38.

 After the end of his playing career, he was appointed assistant coach to Evgenii Kuksevich at Norilsk Nickel.

 On 26 October 2020, he received the UEFA Futsal B Diploma.